Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/alexandria.md

 ## Installing Alexandria

-## Install Docker
+### Install Docker

 [Docker](https://hub.docker.com/) is a *container*:

 > A container image is a lightweight, stand-alone, executable package of a piece of software that includes everything needed to run it: code, runtime, system tools, system libraries, settings.
 Available for both Linux and Windows based apps, containerized software will always run the same, regardless of the environment.
-Containers isolate software from its surroundings, for example differences between development and staging environments and help reduce conflicts between teams running different software on the same infrastructure. <https://www.docker.com/what-container>
+Containers isolate software from its surroundings, for example differences between development and staging environments and help reduce conflicts between teams running different software on the same infrastructure. [<https://www.docker.com/what-container>]

 Because Alexandria runs inside a Docker container, it comes as an operating-system-independent package that bundles Alexandria itself with all of its dependencies.
-This makes it easy to users to install and easy for developers to maintain and distribute.
+This makes it easy for users to install, and for developers to maintain and distribute.

-## Install Alexandria
+### Install Alexandria

 Alexandria is available at <https://github.com/HuygensING/alexandria-workshop-notebooks>.
 There are two ways to install it, which have the same last step (“to run the Docker image”):

-1. Clone the repo, `cd` into it, and follow the instructions at <https://hub.docker.com/r/huygensing/alexandria-workshop-notebooks/>.
-If you are already using port 8888, change the port number to something else on the launch command.
+1. **Either:** Clone the repo, `cd` into it, and follow the instructions at <https://hub.docker.com/r/huygensing/alexandria-workshop-notebooks/>.
+If you are already using port 8888, change the port number in the launch command to something else.
-2. Run `docker pull huygensing/alexandria-workshop-notebooks` and then launch Alexandria as described at the page above.
+2. **Or:** Run `docker pull huygensing/alexandria-workshop-notebooks` and then launch Alexandria as described at the page above.

 ## Test your installation